 - 1. Connect the NMS to the LAN that has a router connection to the switch via a Frame Relay UNI connection. - 2.
 Configure the NMS to use a DLCI connection.
-For instructions, refer to the Network Administrator's Guide for CascadeView/DOS or the CascadeView/UX Network Configuration Guide (for UNIX). - 3.
+For instructions, see the NavisCore Frame Relay Configuration Guide. - 3.
 Configure the switch to route management traffic through the designated Management DLCI. - 4.
 Configure the router with a "static route" to the Ascend network.